-- 2. Acquiring instructional programming that is a capital asset (including the purchase or lease of instructional programming already on the market).
+2. Acquiring instructional programming that is a capital asset (including the purchase or lease of instructional programming already on the market).
 Renewals of instructional programming are not eligible nor is classroom equipment (such as laboratory equipment).
-Also, expenses (such as those for tuition, fees for coursework on a per course basis, or fees for cultural events or virtual field trips) are not capital assets and therefore, are not eligible. - 3.
-Providing technical assistance and instruction for using eligible equipment, including any related software; developing instructional programming that is a capital asset and providing engineering or environmental studies relating to the establishment or expansion of the phase of the project to be financed with the grant.
+Also, expenses (such as those for tuition, fees for coursework on a per course basis, or

+3. Providing technical assistance and instruction for using eligible equipment, including any related software; developing instructional programming that is a capital asset and providing engineering or environmental studies relating to the establishment or expansion of the phase of the project to be financed with the grant.
 The costs for this category cannot exceed 10% of the grant amount requested.